 The following week, he scored a try in the 30-5 victory over Ireland A at Ravenhill and his route was signposted to full honours and to his two tries against Wales at Twickenham in February 2010.
-He had made 109 Premiership appearances and scored 11 tries by mid-January this year.
+He has made 115 Premiership appearances and scored 11 tries.

 20 points - 4T